Exploring the Impact of Rendering Method and Motion Quality on Model Performance when Using a Multi-view Synthetic Data for Action Recognition

 Datasets

-The download links lead to ZIP files hosted on Google Drive.
+The download links lead to ZIP files.

 Real Data